solita/solita.github.com/_posts/2019-04-10-aws-dashboard-console-using-arduino.md

   client.stop();
 ```

-The low level library `WiFiClientSecure` is used for the HTTP request.
+The low-level library `WiFiClientSecure` is used for the HTTP request.
 High level HTTP libraries are also available but I wanted to stay in basics and decided to use this low level implementation.
-The HTTP response is read until a closing parenthesis which is a last character of the HTTP REST response.
+The HTTP response is read until the closing parenthesis is reach.

 After the response is read to the string, it is parsed by a JSON parser.
 I used the [ArduinoJSON](https://arduinojson.org/) library.

-**The physical LED lights and LCD screen content are set inside the `setContent` method:**
+**The LED lights and the LCD screen content are set inside the `setContent` method:**

 ```c++
 digitalWrite(PIPE_RUNNING_LED_DEV, LOW);